 Times have changed.
-There is little doubt that the hedge fund industry has evolved in recent years with the rise of new regulations (e.g. Dodd-Frank) and the emergence of outsourcing and cloud computing, particularly.
-These changes have affected the way many firms do business on both operational and technology levels.
+There is little doubt that the hedge fund industry has evolved in recent years with the rise of new regulations, the wide spread adoption of cloud services and deep focus on cybersecurity risks.

 But what effect do these changes have for the person responsible for technology at a hedge fund or investment firm?
 As a Chief Technology Officer (or comparable role: Director of IT, Chief Information Officer, etc.), one has historically been responsible for day-to-day IT functions and routine technology refreshes.
 But as the industry has experienced rapid change over the last several years, so too have the CTOs and their responsibilities.